ibm-cloud-docs/containers/cs_ingress_health.md

 ## Viewing Ingress logs
 {: #ingress_logs}

+If you want to troubleshoot your Ingress or monitor Ingress activity, you can review the Ingress logs.
+{: shortdesc}

 Logs are automatically collected for your Ingress ALBs.
 To view the ALB logs, choose between two options.
 * [Create a logging configuration for the Ingress service](/docs/containers/cs_health.html#configuring) in your cluster.
 * Check the logs from the CLI. **Note**: You must have at least the [**Reader** {{site.data.keyword.Bluemix_notm}} IAM service role](/docs/containers/cs_users.html#platform) for the `kube-system` namespace.